 When set to ‘No,’ Powerwall will charge to prevent solar from exporting.
 When Powerwall is fully charged, solar output will be reduced to match your home loads, preventing export.
 This will reduce overall solar generation and reduce your reliance on the grid.
 Generally, Permission to Export is granted by your local utility.
 You will also see a banner on the energy graphs screen to explain the system behavior.

 When set to ‘Yes,’ Powerwall will not adjust charging or solar production to prevent export.
 Before setting Permission to Export to ‘Yes,’ consider if all approvals have been issued by your utility, often called Permission to Operate (PTO).
-When Tesla is completing the installation, this will automatically be updated to ‘Yes’ when PTO is granted.
+If Tesla was your installer, this will automatically be updated to ‘Yes’ when PTO is granted.
 It can also be enabled manually, including when your system is installed by a Certified Installer.

 Powerwall can charge from the grid under certain conditions.
 The ability to charge from the grid is set by your local utility company or installer.
 When Powerwall is not able to charge from the grid, you will see a ‘Grid Charging Restricted’ message – this is most common when the utility prevents charging, or when the system is owned by a third party, such as through a lease.
 When Powerwall can charge from the grid, the following options will be available in the Tesla app, with the default setting of ‘No.’

 When set to ‘No,’ Powerwall will not charge from the grid.
 This will increase your Self-Powered performance and reduce your reliance on the grid.
 In the US this setting is intended to comply with the Investment Tax Credit (ITC) guidance from the Internal Revenue Service of charging your Powerwall 100% from solar.